Roberta2020/sp3/README.md

 ## Hi! 👋
-This is my second PHP task - CRUD Project Manager
+This is my third PHP task - Content Management System

 ## About the CMS

 ### User
 The main page is for users and it has function to navigate through the menu and view pages.

 ### Admin
 To enter the admin page you need to go to http://localhost/sp3/admin.
 There will be log in form:

 Log in information:
-  - username: Roberta
+  - username: Admin
   - password = 1234

 ## Features
 - Login and logout
 - Add pages and content